Apple to pay US$113m to US states over iPhone battery complaints | Malay Mail

 Critics accused Apple of surreptitiously forcing users to buy phones sooner than necessary, and the outcry forced Apple to upgrade its software and offer steep discounts on battery replacements.

-Apple also settled a case with France’s consumer watchdog to pay €25 million (RM120 million) in a related case.
+Apple also settled a case with France’s consumer watchdog to pay €25 million in a related case.

 French prosecutors opened an inquiry in January 2018 at the request of the Halt Planned Obsolescence (HOP) association. — AFP